 This screen shows the vehicle manufacturers in specification database.
 The vertical scroll bar on the right indicates there are additional choices further down the page.
-Click on the down arrow on the scroll bar or scroll up/down the selections with the mouse wheel.
-Once the desired manufacturer is in view, double-click on the name to expand out the year or model selections.
+Click on the down arrow on the scroll bar move down.
+Using the down arrow key on the keyboard also moves down the screen.
+Once the desired manufacturer is in view, double-click on the name to expand out the model selections.
 Double-click again to contract.
+Also, the keyboard's right arrow key expands and the left arrow key contracts the list.